telerik/reporting-docs/report-items/map/map-types/overview.md

 To create a Location Map Series map type, refer to the article about [adding a `LocationMapSeries` instance to the Map report item]({%slug telerikreporting/designing-reports/report-structure/map/how-to/how-to-add-locationmapseries-to-the-map-item%}).

-### BarChart and CSV Data Source Maps
+### Map with a BarChart Series

-To create a BarChart and CSV data source map type, refer to the article about [creating a Map report item with a BarChart and a CSV data source]({%slug telerikreporting/designing-reports/report-structure/map/how-to/how-to-create-a-map-with-barchart-series-using-csv-data-source%}).
+To create a Map with BarChart Series and CSV data source, refer to the article about [creating a Map report item with BarChart series]({%slug telerikreporting/designing-reports/report-structure/map/how-to/how-to-create-a-map-with-barchart-series-using-csv-data-source%}).

 ## See Also